FikraDev/fx-guru/README.md

 # fx-guru
-Jamaica Foreign Exchange Calculator using a API for real time currency information
+Jamaican Foreign Exchange Calculator using a API for real time currency information